kevinyswong/kevinyswong.github.io/index.md

-it is beautiful, the desert as eternity, Man outwardly obliging his duties and enduring the motions, but inwardly a sublime gasping for breath, longing and failing, one insignificant figure trickling across the majestic, colossal landscape, the passing of time its only certainty, the characters' silent, chronic anguish externalized into violent spectacle, opens with this
+it is beautiful, the desert as eternity, Man outwardly obliging his duties and enduring the motions, but inwardly a sublime gasping for breath, longing and failing, one insignificant figure trickling across the majestic, colossal landscape, the passing of time its only certainty, the characters' private, lifelong anguish externalized as sea-splitting spectacle, opens with this
 quote: "The flag is still.
 The wind is calm.
 It is the heart of man that is in turmoil."
 Wong Kar Wai said on a separate occasion, "There's a Chinese poem which is very beautiful: 'The blossom will always be there, but the faces will